 Sri Lanka currently has three official languages. ie Sinhala, Tamil, and English.
 Although the Sinhalese used a few words in Dutch and Portuguese languages, only English was fully included in the education system.

 English is taught as a compulsory subject along with local languages in all schools and a person who has mastered English well is considered an essential qualification even to get a good job.
-It is a law to display signs in all three languages throughout the island and not only in higher education, business, courts, and banking but also in many private offices, English is widely used nowadays.
+It is a law to display signs in all three languages throughout the island not only in higher education, business, courts, and banking but also in many private offices, English is widely used nowadays.
+It is also for these reasons that Sri Lankans speak English to some extent similar to the British accent.

 Sports